Recap: Person Of Interest S 02 E 11

 - Obfuscating Stupidity: Caleb is really a Teen Genius whose computer coding skill impress even Finch, but he intentionally gets low grades to hide it.

-- Slipping a Mickey: Carter does it to her date at the bar; she just needs to get his DNA though.
+- Slipping a Mickey: Carter does it to her date at the bar to get a sample of his DNA.

 - Talking Down the Suicidal: Finch for Caleb.